An algorithm for computing the universal Gr\"obner Basis of graph ideals: Conclusion

+We provide a new algorithm for computing the universal Gr\"obner basis of a toric ideal associated to incidence matrices of graphs.

+As it is evident from the proof of Theorem~\ref{thm}, the algorithm UGB decides in polynomial time whether a single element of the Graver basis of $I_G$ belongs also to $\mathcal{U}_G$.
+However, since the algorithm must test exhaustively all elements of the Graver basis for inclusion in the universal Gr\"{o}bner basis, the factor $|Gr_G|$ is present in the final complexity figure.
+For some classes of graphs this factor is not prohibitively large, i.e. it is polynomial in $n$.
+For instance, the class of graphs that consists of even cycles connected by paths where each cut vertex belongs to exactly two blocks has at most $\frac{n}{4}$ cycles since every cycle has at least four edges.
+Therefore its Graver basis has cardinality $|Gr_G| \leq \frac{n}{4}$.
+For such graphs, the complexity of the algorithm UGB is (from Corollary~\ref{cor-compl}) $O(n^2)$ which is a polynomial in the number $n$ of vertices of the graph.
 However, in many cases the size of the Graver basis appears to grow exponentially fast with $n$.
 Thus, due to its large size, in general, there can be no polynomial time algorithm for computing the elements of the Graver basis of a general toric ideal.
-As an indication of the computational difficulty of this problem, in~\cite{LST} J.~De Loera, B.~Sturmfels and R.~Thomas showed, computationally, that the number of the primitive elements of $I_{K_8}$ is 45570, where $K_n$ is the complete graph on $n$ vertices.
+As an indication of the computational difficulty of this problem, in~\cite{LST} J.~De Loera, B.~Sturmfels and R.~Thomas showed, computationally, that the number of the primitive elements of $I_{K_8}$ is 45570, where $K_8$ is the complete graph on eight vertices.
 In general, there are no (to the best of our knowledge) general tight upper bounds to the cardinality of the Graver basis of a graph since this cardinality depends on its structure.
-Only a rough idea for the size of the Graver basis of a toric ideal of a graph $G$ can be obtained from the bound to the degrees of its elements (see proposition~\ref{b}).
+Only a rough idea for the size of the Graver basis of a toric ideal of a graph $G$ can be obtained from the bound to the degrees of its elements (see Proposition~\ref{b}).
 However, the actual size of the Graver basis itself can be huge.
 For toric ideals of graphs, the problem of computing algorithmically the Graver basis reduces to finding the set of even closed walks of a corresponding graph $G$, which is again a very large set.
-To the best of our knowledge, existing algorithmic techniques can only sample elements of the Graver bases in polynomial time (see~\cite{OgTak}) or compute Graver bases by specialized mathematical software, such as 4ti2 (see~\cite{ti}), for graphs with small Graver bases.} \end{rem1}
+We note that for the even closed walks which we are interested in, by Proposition \ref{b} we pass from each edge at most two times which means that the set of the even closed walks which we are looking for is finite.
+To the best of our knowledge, existing algorithmic techniques can only sample elements of the Graver basis in polynomial time (see~\cite{OgTak}) or compute Graver basis by specialized mathematical software, such as 4ti2 (see~\cite{ti}), for toric ideals of graphs with small Graver basis. \\ \\